JohnTrentonCary/DineroMultiTool/README.md

 ## Compilation Requirements
 * If compiling using g++, version g++ 5 or sooner is required to prevent a bug within the earlier versions of g++.

+* A compilable version of ncurses needs to be installed

+* C++11 OpenMP support

 ## Rules and Tips for Writing/Using the input file
 * For every cache level you wish to run configurations for (L1 Instruction, L1 Data, L2, L3) you must include that cache's: